-As you read this article, chances are we don’t really need to explain anything about the COVID-19 virus.
-You know all there is to know: official advice, typical symptoms, statistics, and figures, wash your hands, health information and advice, stay at home – you’ve read it all a hundred times over.
+As you read this article, chances are we don’t need to explain anything about the COVID-19 virus.
+Official advice, typical symptoms, infection statistics, hand washing guidance – you’ve read it all a hundred times over.

-Besides the virus, another thing we need to collectively stop is the rapid-spreading flow of inaccurate information that is out there plaguing social media.
-Gaps in communication can only lead to speculation, misinformation, and panic.
-Right now, citizens need to be able to rely on official channels for guidance and to avoid making a bad situation worse.
-Translation is a key part of this group effort: an amazing initiative from Doctors of the World has been to translate critical public-facing content in languages and formats that people understand.
-Translators Without Borders have started building a multilingual glossary to support public information translation efforts.
-In Australia, the government has now released their official guidance in 236 languages and dialects.
+Right now, citizens need to be able to rely on official channels for guidance.
+Without it, a bad situation could be made even worse.
+Translation is a key part of this group effort.
+Thankfully, this effort has already begun.
+An amazing initiative from Doctors of the World has been to translate critical public-facing content in languages and formats that people understand.
+Additionally, Translators Without Borders has started building a multilingual glossary to support public information translation efforts.
+In Australia, the government has now released its official guidance in 236 languages and dialects.

 Let us take a moment to celebrate the work our interpreters and translators are doing, in close collaboration with national healthcare providers, local authorities and central governments, to make sure our citizens have access to vital information at all levels.